 The high-tech bathroom isn't limited to actual toilet fixtures and hardware.
 You can add items to make your time in there more pleasant and/or productive.

 If you enjoy a cool glass of bubbly wine with your bath, you can install a small cooler next to your tub for easy access to your favorite drinkable bubbles, while being massaged in your hydratherapy bath.

 Do you like binging on Netflix but afraid to drop your tablet in the water?
-Technicians can have a television installed in your wall for long, relaxing baths catching up with House of Cards or Daredevil.
-In your morning shower, you can catch up on the news too!
+Technicians can have a television installed in your wall for long, relaxing baths catching up on your latest shows after a long day at the office.
+During your morning shower, you can catch up on the news.